-- A. The Resources and Development Committee of the Navajo Nation Council hereby approves the Lease to the Tuba City Regional Health care Corporation for the Echo Cliffs Health Center's ninety-two (92) staff housing units, for 26 acres, more or less, of Navajo Nation Trust Land, attached hereto as Exhibit A. The location is more particularly described on the survey maps attached as Exhibit B. - B. The Resources and Development Committee of the Navajo Nation Council hereby approves waiver of rental fees pursuant to 16 N.N.C. § 2334 (F) to support TCRHCC's provision of healthcare services to Navajo Nation tribal members. - C. The Navajo Nation hereby authorizes the President of the Navajo Nation to execute any and all documents necessary to implement the intent and purpose of this resolution.
+- A. The Resources and Development Committee of the Navajo Nation Council hereby approves the Lease to the Tuba City Regional Health Care Corporation for the Echo Cliffs Health Center Sewage Lagoon and associated facilities, for 30 acres, more or less, of Navajo Nation Trust Land, attached hereto as Exhibit A. The location is more particularly described on the survey maps attached as Exhibit B. - B. The Resources and Development Committee of the Navajo Nation Council hereby approves waiver of rental fees pursuant to 16 N.N.C. § 2334 (F) to support TCRHCC's provision of healthcare services to Navajo Nation tribal members.

+C. The Navajo Nation hereby authorizes the President of the Navajo Nation to execute any and all documents necessary to implement the intent and purpose of this resolution.